 Business travel: What are the best ways to save money?

 Business travel can be costly; however, with the world being more connected than ever, it doesn’t have to be!
 With innovative companies such as Soldo, it’s easy to manage business travel expenses.
-Soldo prepaid business card allows employees to pay for their own business expenses.
+Soldo prepaid business cards and virtual company cards allow employees to pay for their own business expenses.
 This means that you have complete control of the budget and staff are not left out of pocket during their business trips.

 We’ve put together a list of 12 tips, all of which will help to keep business travel expenses under tight control.